 Original Medicare which is administered directly by the federal government has two parts:

-Part A (Hospital Insurance) has deductibles and co pays, it does covers most medically necessary hospital, skilled nursing facility, home health and hospice care.
-If you have worked and paid Social Security taxes for at least 40 calendar quarters (10 years) you will not have a premium; you will pay a monthly premium of $422 if you have fewer than 30 quarters of Medicare-covered employment.
+Part A has deductibles and co pays, it does cover most medically necessary hospital, skilled nursing facility, home health and hospice care.
+If you have worked and paid Social Security taxes for at least 40 calendar quarters (10 years) you will not have a premium.

 Part B (Medical Insurance)